amillert/wiki-clustering/README.md

 ## General overview
 The project constitutes of two main subprojects (reflected in terms of subparsers in the argument parser), namely:
-1. Corpus extraction and preprocessing,
+1. Extract Corpus and perform preprocessing,
-2. Clustering, Classification; evaluation of the models and visualizations.
+2. Perform Clustering and Classification on collected data; then evaluation of those models and visualizations.

 ### Corpus
 Corpus has been extracted from wikidata using sparql.
 The respective queries provide links to 6 groups of interest - painters, writers, singers, politicians, architects, mathematicians wchich constitute 2 bigger clusters - 3 former - artists, 3 latter - non-artists.

-Since wptools, along with the validation of description length to match desired, takes a while to query and process wikipedia data; our scipt allows saving the data after the extraction.
+Since `wptools`, along with the validation of description length to match desired, takes a while to query and process wikipedia data; our scipt allows saving the data after the extraction.
 This allows one create, for instance, several different corpora to later investigate which parameters yield better results, or simply to extract data once and not have to worry about it ever again.

 Initially, even before saving, data is normalized by tokenizing the data, lowercasing all tokens, and filtering meaningless wordforms (function words) not to polute the data.
 Since our goal doesn't regard understanding the structure of the data, leaving those tokens out in the corpus would only complicate the learning process.
 Additionally, we remove all the punctuation.